-49 Most-Used Linux Commands You Should Know
+49 Most-Used Linux Commands You Should Know.

 Using the CLI (Command Line Interface) is the most efficient, most accessible, and clearest way to accomplish nearly any task a computer is capable of performing.
 Once familiarized it is fairly easy and proficient to work from the terminal and that is why most Linux sysadmins prefer it over the GUI due to its versatility and performance.